-We are using C. elegans as a model system to test the hypothesis that nuclear Argonaute proteins and their associated short RNAs constitute an RNA-based epigenetic system for propagating the memory of the transcriptional status of the genome during cell division or across generations.
+We are using C. elegans as a model system to test the hypothesis that nuclear Argonaute proteins and their associated small RNAs constitute an RNA-based epigenetic system for propagating the memory of the transcriptional status of the genome during cell division or across generations.

 Specifically, we are investigating: